 Established in 1963, DLMI is a subsidiary of FrieslandCampina, one of the world's largest dairy cooperatives.
 Together with member dairy farmers, FrieslandCampina manages the entire value chain: from grass to glass.
 DLMI is a multinational company with a strong local advantage, constantly evolving to strengthen our position as the leading dairy company in Malaysia.

 LOCAL LEADERSHIP

 60 YEARS

-of established credibility and consumer mindshare in Malaysia of implementation of Halal Compliance System
+of established credibility and consumer mindshare in Malaysia

 >50 YEARS